 Background of the Cold War

-After the end of World War II, Europe was divided into two ideological spheres: the capitalist West and the communist East.
-This division created tensions, which escalated into the Cold War.
+After the end of World War II, Europe was divided into two ideological spheres: the First and Second Worlds; the developed and the so-called third world; the prosperous capitalist countries and the poor socialist countries.
+This division led to tension and furor which developed into a cold war.

 The Berlin Blockade Explained

-The Berlin Blockade was a direct result of the Allied occupation of Germany after World War II.
-In 1945, Germany was split into four zones, with the Soviet Union controlling the eastern part, and the United States, Great Britain, and France sharing control over the western part.
+The Berlin Blockade also mainly stemmed from the Allied powers’ control of Germany after World War II.
+After the second world war, the country was divided into four zones and the area was occupied by the Soviet Union in the east and the United States, Great Britain and France in the west.

 The Effects of the Blockade